Selected Pack Size:10

 Qcium Tablet used to treat low blood calcium levels.
 Qcium Tablet effectively treats various conditions caused by low calcium levels in the body, such as osteoporosis (weak and brittle bones), osteomalacia/rickets (weak bones), hypoparathyroidism (low levels of parathyroid hormone) and latent tetany (a muscle disease with low blood calcium levels).
 Qcium Tablet can also be given to pregnant, nursing, and postmenopausal women to ensure that they are getting enough calcium.

 Qcium Tablet is used to increase low levels of calcium in the body.
-Hence it is not advised to use Qcium Tablet during hypercalcemia, since it causes the overdose of calcium leading to kidney stones and other effects.
+Hence, it is not advised to use Qcium Tablet during hypercalcemia, since it causes the overdose of calcium, leading to kidney stones and other effects.

 Do not use Qcium Tablet if you are allergic to Qcium Tablet or any other ingredients in it.
-Qcium Tablet is not recommended in hypercalcemia (high calcium levels), metastatic calcification (extra deposits of calcium in the body), hypervitaminosis D (high vitamin D levels), and malabsorption syndrome (difficulty absorbing nutrition from food).
+Qcium Tablet is not recommended in hypercalcemia (high calcium levels), metastatic calcification (extra deposits of calcium in the body), hypervitaminosis D (high vitamin D levels), and malabsorption syndrome (difficulty absorbing nutrients from food).

 Country of origin